RedSaltGames/TombstoneEngine/index.md

 Disclaimer: This is an unofficial site and we are not affiliated with Terathon software, creator of the Tombstone games engine.

-## How a game is made using Tombstone
+## How a game is made using Tombstone : A brief and by no means complete excerpt
 The Tombstone engine separates the development process into two major workflows.
 The first that relates to programming side and is performed by coding your game in C++, while the second relates to generating content (your game world, objects, their position in space, their materials, etc. ), using Tombstone's World Editor and relevant tools.

 When the program of your game starts, it will parse a world (i.e. a part of your game for example a level), and through the functions you have defined, will perform some initialization actions.
 These actions may for example be building a list of enemies for later use, or deciding where to spawn the player.
 Your program will be able to infer various characteristics through Tombstone's various classes and its class inference mechanism.